g0tmk/dotfiles-linux/README.md

             # now run the above test again, verify the interrupt rate is normal (100 per sec roughly)
             ```

+0. Install base software

+    ```bash
+    sudo apt update && sudo apt install git
+    # optional: copy ~/.ssh/id_rsa key from somewhere, or generate a new one with `ssh-keygen -t rsa -b 4096`

+    # Install apps and link dotfiles.
+See install.sh for details.
+    git clone git://github.com/g0tmk/dotfiles-linux.git ~/dotfiles
+    cd ~/dotfiles
+    git config user.name YOUR_USERNAME
+    git config user.email YOUR_EMAIL
+    # say yes to everything
+    ./install.sh
+    # reboot, make sure enerything looks OK

+    # sensors-detect will probably tell you to add coretemp to /etc/modules - instead do this:
+    # run this command, if you see output then coretemp is enabled already
+    cat /proc/modules | grep coretemp
+    # if you see no output, add coretemp to /etc/modules

+    # optional; run this if some hardware does not work and reboot (I did NOT need it for debian 10 on xps9550)
+    sudo apt install firmware-misc-nonfree

+    # optional; if default apps are fine with you then skip this
+    sudo update-alternatives --all
+    ```

 0. (Optional) If using Gnome 3 as a fallback window manager, change a few settings after booting into it.
 The majority of these settings will not be used when booting int xmonad, however, some will persist (for example - theme and autologin).

    - click "super" key, un-favorite the unused apps on the left (help, rythmbox, etc)